Great to have you, Rush Limbaugh, serving humanity, executing assigned host duties flawlessly.

 Obama's one of these guys who thinks he's greater than anybody else, and nobody can do what he does.

-Just an interesting little bit of analysis here, folks, because the low information voter in many people's minds is key to uh uh turning the uh country around, and they may be, but it may be a lost cause to try to turn them into high information.
+Just an interesting little bit of analysis here, folks, because the low-information voter, in many people's minds, is key to turning the country around.

 The key, it may be getting around them somehow.

-Anyway, I have to take another obscene profit time out.
+Anyway, I have to take another obscene profit timeout.

 Just got these soundbites coming up.